tinaxfwu/Projects-Sharing/CS149-Parallel-Computing-assignments/asst4/README.md

     python3 gpt149.py part4

-Feel free to change the $Br$ and $Bc$ parameters of the attention algorithm with the flags `-br <value>` and `-bc <value>`.
+**Make sure to test your implementation on different block sizes.** When running this test, the default values of $N$ and $d$ are $1024$ and $32$ respectively.
+Make sure that your program is able to handle any block size, whether your block size evenly divides into these values of $N/d$ or not.
+We have given you commandline flags to change the $Br$ and $Bc$ parameters of the attention algorithm.
+You can do this with the flags `-br <value>` and `-bc <value>`.
 The default values for each are $256$.
-For example, if I wanted to change $Br$ to $128$ and $Bc$ to $128$ I would run:
+For example, if I wanted to change $Br$ to $128$ and $Bc$ to $512$ I would run:

-    python3 gpt149.py part4 -br 128 -bc 128
+    python3 gpt149.py part4 -br 128 -bc 512

 A correct implementation should yield the following output:

-    STUDENT - FLASH ATTENTION statistics
+    REFERENCE - FLASH ATTENTION statistics
-    cpu time:  462.853ms
+    cpu time:  435.709ms
     mem usage:  524284 bytes

-    REFERENCE - FLASH ATTENTION statistics
+    STUDENT - FLASH ATTENTION statistics
-    cpu time:  462.85ms
+    cpu time:  435.937ms
     mem usage:  524284 bytes

 An incorrect implementation will have the output: